stolostron/hypershift-addon-operator/docs/upgrading_hypershift_operator.md

 ## Overriding the hypershift operator image references

-Without upgrading MCE or ACM, you can create configmap called `hypershift-upgrade-images` in `open-cluster-management-agent-addon` namespace on a hosting (management) cluster to upgrade the hypershift operator that was installed by the hypershift `ManagedClusterAddon`.
+Without upgrading MCE or ACM, you can create configmap called `hypershift-override-images` in `open-cluster-management-agent-addon` namespace on a hosting (management) cluster to upgrade the hypershift operator that was installed by the hypershift `ManagedClusterAddon`.
 The hypershift addon agent watches this specific configmap and determines whether to upgrade the hypershift operator.
 This action should not have impact on other running hosted contol planes.

 This is a sample configmap YAML.